sgcxliv/renaissance/README.md

 ## Contributing

 This project explores Renaissance music history through interactive digital humanities tools.
 Contributions are welcome for historical data, UI improvements, and new visualization features.

+# Linking Vercel and Supabase

+Deploy directly on vercel using a copy of the repository.
+In Vercel, go to "Settings", and you must hadd two environment variables from Supabase.
+Go to "Settings" in your Supabase project, and find your PUBLIC_SUPABASE_URL (your Project URL from Supabase) and PUBLIC_SUPABASE_ANON_KEY (Your public anon key), which can be found under "Data API" and "API Keys" respectively for you to copy and paste directly.
+In Supabase, all you have to do is create two standard public storage buckets with the "SELECT" configuration functions, one for images, one for audio, and upload content labeled correctly in their respective buckets!